 - Not filing a 1099 for interest accrued on convertible notes or other bonds.

-- Not keeping good records or requiring a W9 so when it comes time to prepare the 1099s they are filed late due to trying to collect all the necessary data from each vendor.
+- Not keeping proper records or requiring a W9, so when it comes time to prepare the 1099s they are filed late due to trying to collect all the necessary data from each vendor.

-If you need help preparing the data necessary to complete your 1099s, contact us today.
+If you need help preparing the data necessary to complete your 1099s, have questions about who you should be sending this form to, or any other financial paperwork inquiries, please contact us today.